ghxstship/atlvs/apps/web/app/auth/README.md

 ---

-*This authentication system serves as a reference implementation for the GHXSTSHIP design system, demonstrating best practices for component composition, semantic styling, and user experience design.*
+*This authentication system for ATLVS serves as a reference implementation for the GHXSTSHIP design system, demonstrating best practices for component composition, semantic styling, and user experience design.*